HASwitchPlate/openHASP/docs/12-pages.md

 If you then omit the `page` parameter in the lines below this comment, those objects will appear by default on page `3`.

-> Note: If the line is not valid json, the parsing of the rest of the file is also stopped.
+?> If the line is not valid json, the parsing of the rest of the file is also stopped.

 ## Blank Lines
 Blank lines are allowed for readability and are ignored.